OlineRanum/FACT_DetectorAnalysisSoftware/README.md

 # Online tool for Live Plotting of FACT Data

-_Description:_ The package reads the _raw data files_ (see below) coming from the FACT data acusition system.
+_Description:_ The package reads the _raw data files_ (see below) coming from the FACT data acusition system, read from a folder